Infratil flags larger dividends after results buoyed by sale of Tilt Renewables - NZ Herald

-Investment fund Infratil has reported the largest surplus in its 27 year history on the back of the sale of its renewable energy business.
+Investment fund Infratil has reported the largest surplus in its 27-year history on the back of the sale of its renewable energy business.

 Wellington-headquartered Infratil announced a net parent surplus from continuing operations of $1.1 billion for the six months to September 30.